hillcharlotte/ps239T-final-project/template/README.md

 ### Select Results

-This is a select group of visualizations and tables created in the final_analysis.R code.
+This is a group of visualizations and tables created with the final_analysis.R code.
+Additional visualizations and tables can be found within the final_analysis.R file.

-1. coverage-over-time.jpeg: Graphs the number of articles about each region over time.
-2. regression-table.txt: Summarizes the results of OLS regression, modelling *nyt* on a number of covariates.
+1. crosstabs-occupation-voucher.png: Crosstabs showing the relationship between occupation types and contribution types in the 2017 election.
+Each occupation type is broken down further into nonvoucher contributions (0) and voucher contributions (1).
+2. regression-results: Summarizes the results of an OLS regression, with voucher usage as the dependent variable and occupation dummies as the independent variables.
+The reference category is "lawyers," the most common occupational category during the 2015 election (pre-voucher implementation).
+The regression shows that certain occupations are statistically more likely than lawyers to give vouchers (as compared to non-voucher contributions).
+3. PS239T Presentation.pdf: A longer version of the presentation I gave on my results in PS239T.
+4. 2015/2015-nonvoucher-contributions-by-occupation-percent.jpeg: Plot of percent of 2015 (nonvoucher) contributions by occupation.
+5. 2015/2015-nonvoucher-contributions-by-occupation.jpeg: Plot of number of 2015 (nonvoucher) contributions by occupation.
+6. 2015/2015-nonvoucher-dollars-by-occupation.jpeg: Plot of number of 2015 (nonvoucher) dollars contributed by occupation.
+7. 2017/2017-voucher-nonvoucher-contributions-by-occupation-percent.jpeg: Plot of percent of 2017 voucher vs. nonvoucher contributions by occupation.
+8. 2017/2017-voucher-nonvoucher-contributions-by-occupation.jpeg: Plot of number of 2017 voucher vs. nonvoucher contributions by occupation.
+9. 2017/2017-voucher-nonvoucher-dollars-by-occupation.jpeg: Plot of number of 2017 voucher vs. nonvoucher dollars contributed by occupation.
+10.

 ### More Information